The Evolution of Farley Estes Dowdle Funeral Home & Cremation Care

 Don always had a way with words yet words fall short in explaining who he was.
 He is better understood by what he meant.
 Don was something to everyone and everything to the rest of us.
 He was a leader, a boss, a businessman, a family man.
 A man of tradition and a man of his word whom we were better for knowing, lucky if we knew him well, and blessed if he was family.

 We weren’t ready to say goodbye but do so in the same manner and grace Don went about his life.
 A good life it was.

-Visitation to honor Don was held Monday, July 7, 2008 at the Farley-Estes & Dowdle Funeral Home.
+Visitation to honor Don was held Monday, July 7, 2008 at Farley Estes Dowdle Funeral Home & Cremation Care.